hipsterjazzbo/Landlord/README.md

 ## Usage

 First off, you'll have to call `TenantScope::addTenant($tenantColumn, $tenantId)` at some point.
-It could be as part of your login process, or in an oAuth setup method, or wherever.
+It could be as part of your login process, or in an OAuth setup method, or wherever.

 You can also call `TenantScope::addTenant($tenantColumn, $tenantId)` again at any point to add another tenant to scope by.